-When you want to use NordVPN on Windows, Mac OS X, macOS, Android, and iOS devices, things get a whole lot easier because the company provides self-installing apps for those operating systems.
+When you want to use NordVPN on Windows, Linux, Mac OS X, macOS, Android, and iOS devices, things get a whole lot easier because the company provides self-installing apps for those operating systems.
 If you want to keep apps on your computer outside of the VPN tunnel and just protect your browser traffic, you can opt to use the NordVPN browser extension for Chrome or Firefox instead of the app.

 NordVPN’s Help Desk isn’t available live.
 However, the Customer Support team responds quickly to queries posted through the Contact form on the website, or sent directly to them via email.

 - Large server network spans 60 countries, works great with IPTV

 - Unblocks all major streaming platforms, e.g. Netflix and Amazon Prime Video

 - Even works well in China and gets around their foreign site blocks